Lam-Big-Water/English/scripts.md

 What?

-Why do the boy's heads smell like Old Spice?
+Why do the boys heads smell like Old Spice?

 What?